imballinst/imballinst.dev/src/pages/blog/my-thought-pursuing-higher-study/index.md

 During my undergraduate study, there was a tie that bound most, if not all students in a group together (a group can be school, faculty, course, or organization).
 Enrollment year was the top-level tie, followed by the group name.
 I think these commonalities helped us (or at least, me) to relate with each other.

 This was not the case during my graduate study.
 People were not only coming from different countries, but they also had varying backgrounds.
 They had their own stuffs -- some had married, some were busy working part-time, and so on, and so forth.
 It was a completely different world.
 On top of that, the meeting time was very limited.
-If we meet a certain person in a certain class, although they were in the same stream as us, there might be a chance that we don't meet them in other classes in that semester, because they might be taking other subjects.
+If we meet a certain person in a certain class, although they were in the same major as us, there might be a chance that we don't meet them in other classes in that semester, because they might be taking other subjects.

 ### Quality of Content

-I can only speak for Information Technology course, Human-Computer Interaction stream, along with some other elective subjects.
+I can only speak for Information Technology course, Human-Computer Interaction major, along with some other elective subjects.
 Generally speaking, I learned some new things in the classes.
 However, I don't think they were worth the money I had spent, as there were a lot more of things that I could have learned by myself.

 Most of the subject coordinators were amazing.
 They did tremendous amount of preparation before a class so they could deliver their teaching material in the best way possible.
 I also enjoyed most of the tutorials and workshops because the tutors were interactive.